 Autism Support Program

-Students enrolled in the program receive support in three areas: academics, transitioning to independent adult roles, and social skills.
+Students enrolled in the program receive support in three areas: academics, transitioning to independent adult roles and social skills.

-Program staff works closely with the Center for Educational Access within the University of Arkansas to ensure that appropriate accommodations and modifications are provided.
-Accommodations may include employing a scribe or note taker, taking quizzes and exams in a non-distractive setting, and extended time for tests.
-The program staff also works in conjunction with tutoring services available at the university, including the Enhanced Learning Center and the Quality Writing Center.
-In addition, program staff will partner with faculty advisors assigned by the students' colleges to make sure they are progressing toward graduation.
+Program staff works closely with the university's Center for Educational Access to ensure that appropriate accommodations are provided.
+These may include employing a peer note taker, taking quizzes and exams in a non-distractive setting, and extended time for tests.
+The program staff also works in conjunction with tutoring services available at the university, including the Student Success Center and the Math Resource and Tutoring Center.
+In addition, program staff will partner with academic advisors assigned by the students' colleges to make sure they are progressing toward graduation.